Neuro Presentation Design: How Eye Path Control can dramatically improve your presentations

 Learn how to control the Eye Path and start engineering effective slides for your users.

-Is there some technique you use and you would like to add?
+Is there some technique on eye path control for presentations you use and you would like to add?
 Comment here below.

 >> If you enjoyed this 4500+ words article, which took a lot of research and a long time to make it easy to read, I’d really appreciate you to share it.